by Rebecca Holland

 Before moving to Rome, I had never seen a Moka Pot, the aluminum coffee brewer present on every Italian stovetop.
 The iconic, eight-sided contraption was invented in 1933 by Luigi De Ponti for Alfonso Bialetti’s company, and popularity spread across Europe and Latin America.
 It did not spread as widely in the Midwestern United States, and so I grew up with drip coffee instead of Moka Express.

 Now, I love the two methods equally.
 Drip coffee gives you a steaming pot of coffee you can pour throughout the day.
 It is best drunk black (in my opinion).
-Moka Pot coffee is more intense, and while the pot comes in different sizes, it generally provides one or two small servings and is best served with milk.
+Moka Pot coffee is more intense, and while the pot comes in different sizes, it generally provides one or two small servings and is best served with heated milk.

 How to Brew Moka Pot Coffee: